jzurner1/School-Notes/10 - Hardware/15 - Network hardware and devices/Hub.md

+A [[Layer 1 device|layer 1 device]] that functions as a concentrator/repeater

-A [[network device|networking device]] that lives at layer 1.
-It receives bits on one port and retransmits them on all the other ports.
-Hubs are usually connected to other network devices with UTP cabling but some early versions supported fiber-optic connections.
+- Receives bits on one port and retransmits them on all the other ports
+- Hubs Usually connected to other network devices with UTP cabling

 There are three basic types of hubs:
 - Passive: Received bits are not amplified (electrically regenerated)